 - Output directory - it determines the folder in which a generated program and project files will be saved.
 Such folder has to exist before generation is started.
 The path can be either absolute or relative (when an Aurora Vision Studio project is already saved) starting from the project directory.
 All program and project files will be saved in this folder with no additional subfolders.
 Before overwriting any files in the output directory, a warning message with a list of conflicted files will be displayed.

 - Code namespace - an optional namespace, in which the whole generated C++ code will be contained.
 A namespace can be nested many times using the "::" symbol as a separator (e.g. "MyNamespace" or "MyProject::MyLibrary::MyNamespace").
 Leaving the code namespace field empty will result in generating code to the global namespace.

-- Create sample Visual Studio 2010 solution - enabling this option will result in generating a new sample tentatively configured solution for compiling generated code in the Visual Studio 2010 environment.
-Each time when this option is enabled and code is generated (e.g. when generating code again after making some changes in an Adaptive Vision project), a new solution will be created and any potential changes made in an already existing solution with the same path will be overwritten.
+- Create sample Microsoft Visual Studio solution - enabling this option will result in generating a new sample tentatively configured solution for compiling generated code in the Microsoft Visual Studio environment.
+Each time when this option is enabled and code is generated (e.g. when generating code again after making some changes in an Aurora Vision project), a new solution will be created and any potential changes made in an already existing solution with the same path will be overwritten.

 This option is enabled by default when generating code for the first time for the selected folder.
 It is disabled by default when code is generated again (updated) in the selected output folder.

-Details regarding Visual Studio solution configuration required by generated code are described in this document below.
+Details regarding Microsoft Visual Studio solution configuration required by generated code are described in this document below.